3 tornadoes confirmed in Pittsburgh area

 Video online shows what looks like a tornado or funnel cloud near Hyland Road near Harrison City.

-More video from East Liberty looking towards the Highland Park Bridge also appeared to capture a tornado or funnel cloud near the Highland Park Bridge around 4:45 p.m.
+More video from East Liberty looking towards the Highland Park Bridge also appeared to capture a tornado or funnel cloud around 4:45 p.m.

 KDKA-TV's Chris DeRose was out on Washington Boulevard near Allegheny River Boulevard where crews were trying to push back downed trees.
 One official at the scene said it was something they didn't need to happen, especially during rush hour.